Walking for weight loss? Does that work? Does it even count?

 I don’t know about you, but if I don’t schedule my workouts they don’t happen.
 Partly this is because I’m rather naturally unorganized, so I need help to keep myself on track.

-When I first started exercising, I did actually write the time into a schedule so I would accidentally “forget.”
+When I first started exercising, I did actually write the time into a schedule so I wouldn’t accidentally “forget.”
 Now that I’ve been doing it so long it’s become a habit.

 I exercise when I get home from work during the week, and on Saturday and Sunday around 5PM before fixing dinner, etc.